 well-preserved and here it is possible to see what

-complicated mechanisms were required to put on
+complicated mechanisms were required to put on Roman

 spectacles of the period.
-The elliptical
+The elliptical corridor is

 flanked by a series of low cellae set on two floors and having

 trap-doors that open to the arena.
-The cellae
+The cellae on the

 upper floor were destined to hold the cages of the

 wild animals used in the games.
 The cages would be

-hoisted through the trap-doors
+hoisted through the trap-doors towards the outside

-towards the outside letting the animals spring
+letting the animals spring immediately from darkness

 into the bright-light of the arena with an effect that

-[Also see this miscellaneous item.] (photo left and above right by
+[Also see this miscellaneous item.] (photos left and above right by

 Pozzuoli also has remnants of baths, a vast necropolis, and columns from the ancient Temple of Augustus (originally a temple for the worship of Jupiter and later incorporated into the Cathedral of San Procolo).
 Near the harbor, also, there stands what is still erroneously called the "Temple of Serapis," (photo, left).
 Apparently, it was really a market place.
 Now on dry land, the bases of the columns were underwater until the 1980s, when significant seismic activity shifted the ground level.
-(This is discussed in detail in a section of the entry on geology and in this later addition here.)
+(This is discussed in detail in a section of the entry on geology and in this later entry here.)